-This article first appeared in the NMA quarterly magazine Driving Freedoms Winter 2016 edition.
+This article first appeared in the NMA Foundation quarterly magazine Driving Freedoms Winter 2016 edition.

 Smart Growth supporters claim their transportation fixes will reduce congestion and lead to more accessible roads for all users.
 In practice, the opposite may be true.
 In the winter 2015 Driving Freedoms, a California NMA member described how congestion and travel times actually increased in Long Beach after implementation of Smart Growth measures.